 Going through code deployments step by step can be time-consuming, especially if you need to repeat the process often for example during development sprints.
 This is exactly what Buddy is aiming to solve using simple delivery automation pipelines.

 Automate builds and deployments with 70+ ready-to-use actions on Buddy.
-Pick from a large number of easy to use deployment integrations including support for containers on Docker and Kubernetes.
+Pick from a large number of easy-to-use deployment integrations including support for containers on Docker and Kubernetes.

-In this guide, we’ll be checking some of the neat features on Buddy and how to integrate it with your UpCloud servers.
+In this guide, we’ll be checking some of the neat features of Buddy and how to integrate it with your UpCloud servers.
 Follow along to get started with Buddy, create your first deployment pipeline and see it work in practice.